The Ultimate Penang Travel Guide

 Lowest Price: Php 420 via Agoda.com

-For cozy, affordable rooms and a close encounter with local life, book a room in Ryokan Muntri Boutique Hostel.
+For cozy, affordable rooms and a close encounter with local life, book a Ryokan Muntri Boutique Hostel room.
 Here, they have minimalistic rooms that are spacious enough.
-They also offer breakfast here, just like your actual home away from home.
+They also offer breakfast here, just like your real home away from home.

 Location: 2-16 Lorong Stewart, George Town, Penang Island 10200